maticstric/ecs235a-aes/README.md

 # How to Run the Code
 Note that Python 3 is required.

-Since this was purely an educational exercise, we don't check that the variables that you change are of the correct type/length/format.
+For the sake of simplicity, none of the scripts take command line arguments.
+Instead, you can directly change the variables in the code.
+This README specifies which variables you should edit (they are also marked in each individual file).
+Since this was purely an educational exercise, we don't check that the variables that you change will be of the correct type/length/format.
 Please be nice to the scripts.

 There are three major parts to the code:
 1. AES implementation